 Trade Example

-The main trade of the day for me was a 1m wave, coming shortly after the market pulled back for the first time.
+The main trade of the day for me was what I call a Wave Reversal, coming on the 1m chart.
+This setup came shortly after the market pulled back for the first time.
 Once this happened, I was ready to look for a long signal, which doesn’t always come in this situation.
-This time, it did, but it required some patience to set up, as it first had to exhaust on the 1m as shown by the MACD, boxed in yellow.
+On this day, it did, but it still required some patience to set up.
+NQ still had to exhaust on the 1m as shown by the MACD, boxed in yellow.

 Conclusion